 All parents will know how important it can be to keep their kids occupied.
 Most of us only get to spend weekends together, and as a blended family that can become every other weekend.
 We are currently looking for a house that has enough space for all of us.
 The girls and I spend countless hours on Pinterest looking for ideas for the perfect twin fun playroom.
-There are certain things that we have in mind, that I wanted to share with you.
+There are certain things that we have in mind for creating a fun playroom.

 Paint cartoon characters on the walls

 If you’re a homeowner, then this one’s for you.
 The idea of painting your child’s favorite Disney characters all over the walls of a fun playroom can be quite appealing for some.
 Just don’t worry too much if you have the artistic skills of a crocodile.
 There are lots of products on the market today that could help you to achieve the desired results.
 You should also buy toys and other items to fill the space.